 Household rules are an example of what’s called social norming – influencing people by making them more aware of how their peers behave.
 One of the challenges is that we often have a distorted idea of what is normal or common.
-Young people often overestimate how prevalent things like cyberbullying are, which makes these behaviours seem more acceptable.
-Media products aimed at youth may also suggest that aggression and similar behaviours are normal, while many online spaces that are popular with youth have cultures in which bullying, sexism, racism, homophobia and similar attitudes are normalized.
+Young people often don’t understand how easy it is to become a part of the problem within cyberbullying, such as by sharing or liking a hurtful message.[x]
+Their lack of knowledge surrounding the prevalence of cyberbullying makes these behaviours seem more acceptable to them since they do not know any better.
+Media products aimed at youth may also suggest that aggression and similar behaviours are normal,[xi] while many online spaces popular with youth have cultures in which bullying, sexism, racism, homophobia and similar attitudes are normalized.

 As with empathy, we can’t directly teach young people to develop personal morality – but we can encourage it.
 It’s well established by research that direct “moral education” doesn’t have any lasting effect, but encouraging youth to consider moral dilemmas – which favour situations with no clear answer to force people to weigh different moral principles against one another – can help guide children through the stages of moral development.

 An example of a moral dilemma used by Kohlberg is a story about a twelve-year-old girl named Judy who was saving money to go to a concert.
 By the time of the concert she had saved up enough money to go, plus another five dollars, but her mother told her that the family’s budget was tight and that the money would have to go to paying for Judy’s new clothes.
 The initial dilemma is whether Judy should give her mother all the money or lie about how much she saved, only give the five dollars she doesn’t need, and then go to the concert secretly.
 Would the answer be different if Judy’s money had come as a gift rather than being earned?
 How about if Judy’s mother had previously promised that she could go to the concert if she earned the money herself?[xii]